leonp/leonp.github.io/blog/thinking/_posts/2012-04-27-a-hero-of-our-time.markdown

 layout: default
 title: A Hero of our Time
 category: thinking
+review-title: A Hero of our Time
+review-author: Mikhail Lermontov
 ---

 Beguiling.
 Starts with some some beautiful descriptive stuff; seems like a standard novel.
 Folk–like feeling to the story of Bela.